django-commons/django-typer/doc/source/extensions.rst

 .. note::

     Inheritance also works for commands defined using the Typer-style function based interface.
-    Just import Command from the upstream command module and subclass it just as you would if you had defined it using the class based interface.
+    Import the root Typer_ app from the upstream command module and pass it as an argument to Typer_ when you create the root app in your overriding command module.

 Say our app tree looks like this: